-Top 5 Climbing Movies To Watch While You're Self-Isolating
+Our top 5 Climbing Movies To Watch

 The movie that introduced the world to the now staple climbing technique of "ice campusing", as well as the ambitious technical getup that can best be described as "shirtless alpinism", Cliffhanger sits at the summit of your must watch climbing list.
 Remember, when the temps get low, the psych gets high.

 There are whole youtube videos devoted to the climbing inconsistencies with Vertical Limit.
 So long as you're not using it as an instructional video for your next family climbing holiday, we're here to say it's well worth a watch.
 After all, this is the movie that invented the "Dyno Cam".

 Whether it's the liberal amount of polystyrene rock, or the genuine sense that at no point is anyone actually very far off the ground (thanks, green screen!), it's got just enough cheese to melt any climber's heart.

 Long before Alex Honnold climbed El Capitan, there was a climbing luminary by the name of James T. Kirk - captain of the Starship Enterprise - who tackled the famous face with only his wits and a pair of climbing shoes to keep him safe.
 This is the story of that ascent.
 Or, well, the first 5 minutes of the movie is.

 Anchored by a stellar performance from William Shatner, this is the climbing scene that introduced the famous question: "Captain Kirk is climbing a mountain - why is he climbing a mountain", and simultaneously answered it with the only response that would make any sense: